SciddhantoSinha/Email-Automation-Bot/README.md

 # 📧 Email Automation Bot

-An automated email processing solution built using **UiPath** and **Microsoft 365 Outlook** that retrieves emails from an Outlook inbox, extracts important email information, downloads email attachments, and generates a structured Excel processing report.
+An automated email processing solution built using **UiPath** and **Microsoft 365 Outlook** that retrieves emails from an Outlook Inbox, extracts important email information, and generates a structured Excel processing report.